blankoworld/makefly/doc/README.md

   * COMPRESS_TOOL (optional) : Shell tool used for backup compression via *backup* command (Cf. *Backup* section).
 Example : **gzip**.
   * COMPRESS_EXT (optional) : Backup file extension.
 Warning: do not forget the point char.
 Example: **.gz**.
   * SORT (optional) : Sort posts' list.
 Use ASC for posts to be from the oldiest to the latest.
 DESC (default value) sort posts from the latest to the oldiest.
+  * AUTO\_EDIT (optionnel) : Allow to edit automatically posts after their creation.
+Use the EDITOR variable content to know which editor to use.

 # Migrate from Nanoblogger